espocrm/documentation/docs/administration/roles-management.md

 ## Example

 We have a team 'Sales'.
-That team has a single role 'Salesman'.
+That team has a single role 'Salesman' (the *Roles* field of the Team).
 All users from this team will obtain the 'Salesman' role (as all team roles are automatically applied to users of the team).

 The 'Salesman' role is defined in the following way: